-Using schema markup may be daunting due to the need for coding skills, but many web developers should be able to set up a system so that marking up your content is as simple as filling in a few fields, and if your site is built on WordPress there are a number of Plugins you can use to help easily mark-up your content.
-This will allow your content creators to take on the task and mark-up content as they produce it.
+Schema markup may be daunting because you need coding skills, but web developers should be able to set up a system so that marking up your content is as simple as filling in a few fields.

 Here are just a couple schema markup types that might be really useful for you to use:

 Using schema markup for your articles makes them more likely to appear in the news section within Google results.
 This is the perfect form of schema to be used by content producers, working on both engaging value driven content and company news stories.